 .storybook/main.ts and restart your Storybook.

-You can also use Storybook's API to configure your project with TypeScript.
-Under the hood, it mirrors the exact configuration you get by default.
-Below is an abridged Storybook configuration with TypeScript and additional information about each configuration element.
+You can also use Storybook's TypeScript types to ensure you are using valid options and get autocompletion in your editor.
+Below is an abridged Storybook configuration with TypeScript types and additional information about each configuration element.